Donny-bla/segmentation-upsampler/README.md

 ## Examples

-Code $multilabelExample.m$ is an example of processing generated complex shape compare to a high resolution ground truth.
+Code [MultilabelExample.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/MultilabelExample.m) is an example of processing generated complex shape compare to a high resolution ground truth.

-Code $vertrbraExample.m$ is an example of processing medical image.
+Code [vertrbraExample.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/vertebraExample.m) is an example of processing medical image.
 Figure 1 presents a demonstration of the upsampling of a multi-label spine segmentation with input parameters $\sigma = 0.7$ and isovalue = 0.4.
 The input data is sourced from Liebl $et$ $al$.
 2021 [^1].
 This demonstration involves upsampling at a scale of 0.8 with spacing at [0.2910, 0.2910, 1.2500].

 ![spineDemo](paper/figure/spineDemo.svg)

 *Figure 1: Mesh-based upsampling demonstration with a segmented spine (subverse003) from the Verse2020 spine segmentation dataset [^1].*

-Code $AustinWomanKindeySliceExample.m$ is another example of processing medical image.
+Code [AustinWomanKindeySliceExample.m](https://github.com/ucl-bug/segmentation-upsampler/blob/refinedStructure/AustinWomanKindeySliceExample.m) is another example of processing medical image.
 Figure 2 illustrates another example of an upsampled multi-label medical image with input parameters $\sigma = 0.4$ and isovalue = 0.4, showcasing a liver obtained from the female Visible Human Project dataset [^2].
 This demonstration also involves upsampling at a scale of 0.8 with spacing at [1, 1, 1].

 ![liverDemo](paper/figure/liverDemo.svg)